creyme/Tip-Calculator/README.md

   This person always uses a tip calculator when he’s dining out.
   He wants a fast, simple, clutter-free, and easy to read interface — an application that just lets you do your task and be done with it right away.
   After using a tip calculator, he recomputes the tip to round up the total bill into exact dollar bills.
-  He travels into different countries and use the appropriate currencies and gratuities.
+  He travels into different countries and uses the appropriate currencies and gratuities.

 Adding the special features for this app took some time, but with the vast source of information and solutions online.
 I was able to complete the features that my target user would need in a tip calculator app.